ward/run/_posts/2020-06-13-lactate-test.md

 Talks with the head coach mentioned a lactate testing possibility.
 I decided to give it a try as I had always been curious, but never really knew what to expect.
-Mails with the tester eventually placed it on Saturday 13 June, which happened to be a down week (now aiming for 85 km, no workouts, but some days with strides).
+Mails with the tester (coach Tim Moriau) eventually placed it on Saturday 13 June, which happened to be a down week (now aiming for 85 km, no workouts, but some days with strides).
 I was told to be rested for it, so that worked out fine.

 ### Strength